 - Our cameras are regularly checked and updated

 - Everything is to hand or in its place

 It also helps that I can lead from the front, think and react quickly, and direct and manage a team effectively.
 And you can too.
 If you put the above points in place, you’ll also gain the experience to think on your feet when needed.

 - Storyboarding will provide you with a very clear outline of how your videos will look.
 It will also help you plan your shots and manage you production

 - Keep an eye on the time, move people along when needed and be aware of environmental factors outside of your control (like weather)

-- Never forget the massive impact a good looking and well thought out location or backdrop will have on your video content
+- Never forget the massive impact a good looking and well thought out location or backdrop will have on any branded video content

 - Pick the appropriate equipment for the different scenarios you’ll be filming in.
 And make sure it works prior to filming